robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 Each object maintains a reference to the required scene action object parent type in the `SceneParent` property.

 ### Scenes and Action Objects
-The session initially loads only the metadata of all scenes into the the `SceneManager` class.
+The session initially loads only the metadata of all scenes into the `SceneManager` class.
 A scene is fully loaded only when opened.
 Alternatively, calling the `GetAsync` method loads the scene without opening it.
 This can be useful for implementing advanced previews within the client's menu.
 You can use the `IsOpen` method to check whether a scene is currently open.
-This is indentical to checking the navigation properties on the session object.
+This is identical to checking the navigation properties on the session object.

 ```
 foreach(var scene in Session.Scenes) {